tesfamariam1/age-calculator/README.md

 <img src="assets/AgeCalculator.jpg" />
-This Simple Project called Age Calculator built using Vanilla JavaScript allong with some CSS and HTML.
+This is Simple Project called Age Calculator built using Vanilla JavaScript allong with some CSS and HTML.
 Build just for FUN 😊